Home > African Destinations > Kenya > Turkish Airlines Istanbul to Nairobi Review

 The Boarding of My Flight from Istanbul to Nairobi on Turkish Airlines was Chaotic

-Gate A1-B at Istanbul International Airport does not have a jet bridge.
-To board our flight from Istanbul to Nairobi, we had to take a shuttle bus and then board via stairs.
-This flight was the first time I’ve boarded such a large plane (A330-200) via steps.
+Gate A1B at Istanbul International Airport did not have a jet bridge.
+To board our Turkish Airlines flight from Istanbul to Nairobi, we had to take a shuttle bus and then board via stairs.
+This was the first time I had boarded such a large plane, an A330-200, using stairs.

 Turkish Airlines A330-200